-Pole barn homes are safe for a number of reasons.
-First, pole barn buildings are made to stand for a long time and fare well through rough weather.
+These homes are safe for a number of reasons.
+First, pole buildings are made to stand for a long time and fare well through rough weather.
 For example, they bare snow weight well, withstand storm and hurricane winds and stand strong in earthquakes when built with that specification.
-Secondly, metal pole barn homes are safe because they don’t burn like traditional homes or wood pole barn homes.
+Secondly, metal barn homes are safe because they don’t burn like traditional homes or wood barn homes.
 Be that as it may, they can still withstand fire damage.
 That includes buckling and warping, during a fire.
-Finally, metal pole barn homes are safer because they don’t rot nor do they attract insects that can eat away a home’s structure.
+Finally, metal barn homes are safer because they don’t rot nor do they attract insects that can eat away a home’s structure.

 Can You Insure a Pole Barn Home?